-Everything from stuffed animals to clothing to writing utensils comes to life under the cover of night.
+Have you always known that the world comes to life when you are asleep?
+Here’s your chance to peek at the wild adventures of everyday objects.
 An overdue library book searches for the perfect place to hide.
-A paper clip skydives with a tissue parachute.
+A paper clip sky-dives with a tissue parachute.
 A fruit snack unrolls to create a tricky racetrack for toy cars.
-Come sneak away for some moonlit adventures!
+Come sneak away for some moonlit fun!

 Author: Laura Purdie Salas

 Publisher: Wordsong (3/12/19)